Searching for BSM Physics in Yukawa Couplings and Flavour Symmetries: Bounds from Flavour Changing Processes

 \section{Bounds from Flavour Changing Processes}

-In this section we use the upper bounds on the effective flavour non-diagonal Yukawa couplings derived from tree-level Higgs exchange contributions to various $\Delta F=2$ processes and radiative decays of quarks and leptons and calculate the lower bounds on the NP scales, under the assumption that the corresponding Wilson coefficients are controlled by a FN symmetry.
+In this section we use the upper bounds on the effective flavour non-diagonal Yukawa couplings derived from tree-level Higgs exchange contributions~\cite{Harnik:2012pb} to various $\Delta F=2$ processes and radiative decays of quarks and leptons and calculate the lower bounds on the NP scales, under the assumption that the corresponding Wilson coefficients are controlled by a FN symmetry.
 The observables considered in this section may receive NP contributions different from those we have considered so far and that can also be described at low-energy through four fermion interactions.
 For this reason, the results obtained in the following should be considered as a conservative estimation.

-We use previous results presented in Ref.~\cite{Blankenburg:2012ex}, where the EFT approach has been adopted, with the physical Higgs integrated out.
+We use previous results presented in Ref.~\cite{Blankenburg:2012ex}, updating the bounds when new, more precise experimental values are present, where the EFT approach has been adopted, with the physical Higgs integrated out.
 In that article, observables in both quark and lepton sectors have been taken into account.
 In Tab.~\ref{tab:QboundsFinal}, we list the combination of the effective Yukawa couplings $\hat{y}_{\psi\psi'}$, defined as the entries of $\hat Y$ in Eq.~\eqref{hatYf}, for the quark sector: in the second column we report the bound on the absolute value of the given combination, and in the fourth column on the imaginary part of that combination.
-In the present analysis we always asume that the EDM constraints on $\tilde\kappa_t$ and $\tilde\kappa_{e,\tau}$ are satisfied due to small enough phases of the corresponding Higgs couplings, that is $\sin\theta=0$ for $t,\,e,\,\tau$.
 Notice that the notation used in Ref.~\cite{Blankenburg:2012ex} and in these tables is different: the $c_{\psi\psi'}$ coefficients of Ref.~\cite{Blankenburg:2012ex} are here the effective Yukawas $\hat{y}_{\psi\psi'}$ and the relation that links the two quantities is very simple, $\hat{y}_{\psi\psi'}=\sqrt2 c_{\psi\psi'}$.